Post

 git checkout develop

-git pull origin develop --rebase
+git pull origin develop --ff-only

 git branch -d feature/my-change